catseye/SixtyPical/tests/SixtyPical Analysis.md

 #### tables: range checking ####

-If a table has fewer than 256 entries, it cannot be read or written beyond the maximum number of entries it has.
+It is a static analysis error if it cannot be proven that a read or write to a table falls within the defined size of that table.

+(If a table has 256 entries, then there is never a problem, because a byte cannot index any entry outside of 0..255.)

+A SixtyPical implementation must be able to prove that the index is inside the range of the table in various ways.
+The simplest is to show that a constant value falls inside or outside the range of the table.

     | byte table[32] many
     |